pat38webcrawler/webcrawler/README.md

 container.
 Its a first step to be able to deploy  our app in a K8s environment

-**_NOTE:_**
+> **Note**:
-I use a local docker registry to illustrate that examplee but you can tag the built image and push it under any registry you have access
+I use a local private docker registry (node1) to illustrate that example but you can tag tag the built image in order to push it under any registry you have access

 ```bash